The Randomized Competitive Ratio of Weighted $k$-server is at least Exponential: Introduction

 \subsection{Comparison with the Deterministic Lower Bound}

-Our proof of the randomized lower bound for weighted $k$-server is largely inspired by the proof of the deterministic lower bound by Bansal et al.~\cite{BansalEK_FOCS17} and we reuse several of their ideas.
-At a high level, both proofs give adversaries which run recursively defined strategies.
-Both proofs crucially rely on identically defined set systems $\mathcal{Q}$ satisfying certain properties (see Lemma~\ref{lem_setsystem}).
-Both proofs use the same idea for deciding the adversary's server movements.
-However, our proof differs from the one by Bansal et al.\ in the following aspects. \begin{enumerate} \item The adversary in the deterministic lower bound proof is able to carefully pick from $\mathcal{Q}$ a set of points that does not contain points covered by the algorithm's heavier servers, and run its strategy on that set.
+Our proof of the randomized lower bound for weighted $k$-server is inspired by the proof of the deterministic lower bound by Bansal et al.~\cite{BansalEK_FOCS17}.
+Both proofs give adversaries which run recursively defined strategies relying crucially on a certain set-system $\mathcal{Q}$.
+However, our proof differs in the following aspects. \begin{enumerate} \item The adversary in the deterministic lower bound proof is able to carefully pick from $\mathcal{Q}$ a set of points that does not contain points covered by the algorithm's heavier servers, and run its strategy on that set.
 In contrast, our adversary is oblivious and is unable to see the positions of the algorithm's servers.
 Therefore, it merely picks a random set from $\mathcal{Q}$ and hopes that none of the points in that set is covered by the algorithm's heavier servers. \item The strategy of Bansal et al.\ to defeat deterministic algorithms ensures that whenever an adversary's server other than the heaviest moves, it is accompanied by an eventual movement of a heavier server of the algorithm.
-Therefore, assuming that the weights of the servers are separated by a sufficiently large constant independent of $k$, they are able to ignore the movements of all of the adversary's servers except the heaviest.
+Therefore, assuming that the weights of the servers are well-separated, their task reduces to proving that the heaviest server of the algorithm moves a large number of times as compared to the heaviest server of the adversary.
 On the other hand, we are unable to charge the movement of an adversary's server to the movement of an algorithm's heavier server.
-As a result, we need to carefully track the contributions of all $k$ servers towards the adversary's cost and ensure that their weights are separated by factors dependent on $k$. \end{enumerate}
+Consequently, we need to carefully track the contributions of all $k$ servers towards the algorithm's and the adversary's costs. \end{enumerate}